jonmikeli/azureiotdevicesimulator/sources/IoT.Simulator2/IoT.Simulator2/docs/HowTo.md

 ```

+> [!IMPORTANT]

+> Do not forget to set your own values for `connectionString`.

 #### Message templates
 You will find in this section the default templates of the messages sent by the simulator.
 You are totally free to change and adapt them to your needs.

 > [!WARNING]
 >
-> Just keep in mind that many values are randomized by a service before sending the messages.
+> This first version includes a dependency between message templates and message service implementation (randomized values and ID properties).
-> This version of the simulator does not deal with dynamic JSON Schemas.
-So, if the message template is completely reviewed and new randomized properties are added, you will need to either update the existing message service or create yours and update the IoC/DI of the solution.
+> For that reason, if the message template is completely reviewed and new randomized properties are added, you will need to either update the existing message service or create yours and update the IoC/DI settings.

 ##### Measured data / telemetry message
 ```json